ayselafsar/dicomviewer/README.md

 ### Features

 * **Viewer:** A DICOM viewer which displays images grouped by study and series in selected folders and allows to manipulate images with imaging tools.
 * **DICOM Dump:** A list of DICOM attributes displayed on the sidebar with image thumbnail.
-* **Translation:** DICOM Viewer now has the ability to use localized languages.
-Translators are encouraged to commit.
+* **Translation:** The ability to use localized languages.
+Translators are encouraged to contribute.

 ### Installation

 On your Nextcloud, simply navigate to Apps > Multimedia > DICOM Viewer, and enable it.